vanthaiunghoa/citus-iot-ecosystem/README.md

 GUI Web Portal that concentrates users, devices and applications together in one place with separated workspace for each consumer or tenant user. *This feature is still in reviewing for multi-tenant security concern using kubernetes.*
  + User Identity/User Groups/Roles Management using Auth0 (https://auth0.com) as an external service.
- + Protect device/application accesses by API Gateway using API Secret Key Authentication feature.
+ + Protect application accesses through API Gateway using API Key Authentication and RBAC.
+ + Per-device key authentication for device installation process.

 ---